X

 • I have other medical conditions.
 How might that affect my treatment?

-• Do I need to follow any restrictions after returning home?
+• Do I have to change my activities after I get home?

 • Should I see a specialist?